katiejwilde/katiejwilde-academic/content/event/ASF/index.md

   country: Scotland

 summary: AI Takeover Exploration
-abstract: Our Aberdeen Science Centre take over by iCAIRD Researchers Happened back on 18th September in which several of the iCAIRD team headed to the Aberdeen Science Centre logged
+abstract: Our Aberdeen Science Centre take over by iCAIRD Researchers happened on 18th September in which several of the iCAIRD team headed to the Aberdeen Science Centre logged

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.